Thinking of Starting a Business with a Family Member? Watch Out for These 5 Dangers

 Texas Business Lawyers: Counsel & Representation Focused on Your Future

-Hendershot, Cannon & Hisey, P.C. attorneys are industry leaders in business, health, and family law.
+Hendershot, Cowart & Hisey, P.C. attorneys are industry leaders in business, health, and family law.
 We know the complexities of legal matters involving families, not only in the context of divorce and family law, but also when it comes to business ventures and complex litigation.
 By leveraging our multi-disciplinary approach and 130+ years of collective experience, we provide the counsel and representation clients need to address a range of issues while prioritizing their rights and interests.
 That includes proactive and responsive assistance for matters such as:

 - Business formation and entity selection